i-aditya-kaushik/MIT_Analytics_Edge/README.md

 # MIT_Analytics_Edge
 These are my solutions to MIT's Analytics Edge.
-The course is really helpful if you want to learn about data science.
+The course is really helpful if you want to learn about data analytics.
 Highly Recommended! :D
 I have also included notes for all the modules.
 Happy Learning!